wifiknight45/golden_opp/README.md

 - The `pytz` library for handling time zones.
 - Code developed by Grok AI
 - Read me developed by Google Gemini AI
+- Debugging or error fixes/updated syntax by Microsoft Copilot
-- edited and tweaked by wifiknight45
+- concept and co-creator @wifiknight45